 9 Tips to Help You Prepare for Income Tax Filing Online

-9 best tips to help you prepare for tax-filing season
+9 Best tips to help you prepare for filing tax returns online

 As the end of the year approaches, it’s a good idea to start thinking about how you’ll handle your federal tax return.
 You can do your own income tax filing online, or you can use the services of a professional preparer.
 Some taxpayers are still getting familiar with the Tax Cuts and Jobs Act of 2017, (TCJA) that took effect on January 1, 2018 as well as the Inflation Reduction Act signed in 2022 that may have some impact on taxes.